Privacy Policy

 We will never share your personal details with partners, suppliers or commercial third parties unless for the reasons already explained above.

-However, the nature of the internet is such that the data may in some circumstances flow over networks without full security measures and could be accessible to unauthorised persons.
+However, the nature of the Internet means that data may, in some circumstances, flow over networks without full security measures and could be accessible to unauthorised persons.
 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

-We use FA sites to store personal data and the FA process this data for as long as the individual is an active user of the sites and for five seasons after this.
+We use FA sites to store personal data, and the FA processes this data for as long as the individual is an active user of the sites and for five seasons after this.
 The data will then be held as inactive for a further 3 months before being deleted.
 For further information on the FA sites, please see the FA’s Privacy Notice at http://www.thefa.com/public/privacy

 Where we process personal data in connection with performing a contract or for a competition, we keep the data for seven years from your last interaction with us or from when the contract ends.